 If you own a rental home that you've decided to sell, finding a buyer could be as easy as offering your tenant the option to buy it.
 She may be happily settled where she is and could be ready to own her home.
 If that piece falls into place, it will save you time and money marketing you rental home.
 You're not out of the woods yet, though.
 Once your tenant agrees to buy the house, you still have to go through the process of selling it, just as if it were to any other buyer.

-Hire a real estate attorney.
-The attorney will advise you on real estate laws in your area, help negotiate the contract and can also help with the title to the home.
+You'll need a real estate attorney to advise you on real estate laws in your area, help negotiate the contract and can also help with the title to the home.

-Determine the value of the home.
+Knowing the value of the home will help you come up with a selling price.
 You can contact a real estate agent to get an idea of what similar homes in nearby neighborhoods are selling for.
-Alternatively you could get information on recently appraised values of comparable homes from an appraiser.
+In fact, a real estate agent can be just as useful as an attorney.
+Even though you already have a buyer, you'll still have to pay the agent's fee.
+Find out what agents in your area charge and compare it to what an attorney would charge.
+Of course, you could also get information on recently appraised values of comparable homes from an appraiser.

-Negotiate the price and terms with the tenant.
-You can present your asking price, but be prepared for your tenant to counter with a lower offer.
-You'll have an idea of what is a reasonable price from the research you've done.
+You can present your asking price to your tenant, but be prepared for your tenant to counter with a lower offer.
+You'll have an idea of what is a reasonable price from the research you've already done.
 Consider issues like repairs that the tenant is willing to make at her own expense, appliances and other fixtures to be included in the sale and what closing costs each of you will pay after settling on an agreed-upon price.

-Discuss an earnest money amount with the buyer.
-It is separate from the downpayment, and is a small fee, paid up-front to show the buyer's good faith intention of purchasing the home.
+The earnest money amount is separate from the downpayment, and is a small fee, paid up-front to show the buyer's good faith intention of purchasing the home.
 It will be credited toward the home purchase at the closing.

-Meet with the appraiser to value the home.
+An appraiser's job is to assign a value to the home.
 If your tenant is financing the house through a mortgage company, they will have ordered the appraisal.
 Even if you will be carrying the contract on the house, an appraisal should be done to ensure the value of the home.